Golden Retriever Growth & Weight Chart (With Growth Stage Pictures)

 All dogs grow at different rates, and it’s generally nothing to be too concerned about.
 However, stunted growth and growing too quickly can cause serious health problems, so you should check with your vet to make sure your dog is growing on schedule.

 Stunted growth is usually caused by malnourishment or a medical problem.
 You should have your pup tested for parasites like hookworm or ringworm, and consider switching them to a higher-quality, calorie-dense food.
-If left untreated, malnourishment can lead to weak bones, muscles, and immune system.
+If left untreated, malnourishment can lead to weak bones, muscles, and immune systems.

 As you might expect, growing too quickly is often caused by feeding your dog too much.
 This can lead to obesity, or it can put excess strain on your dog’s joints, leading to issues like hip dysplasia.
 Switch to a lower calorie food or reduce your pup’s portion sizes.